Holiday Gin Mule

 To make this cocktail, you’ll need the following ingredients:

-Blackcurrant Gin: This is the base spirit.
-It adds noticeable blackcurrant flavor.
-We used La Crosse Distilling Company Christmas Gin, but if you can’t find this specific gin, you could substitute another blackcurrant or cranberry-flavored gin.
-For a mocktail version of this drink, try Lyre’s Non-Alcoholic Dry London Spirit and blackcurrant syrup in place of the gin.
+Blackcurrant Gin: This is a spirit made with blackcurrant gin, juniper berries, botanicals, and alcohol.
+We used La Crosse Distilling Company Christmas Gin, but if you can’t find this specific gin, you can substitute another blackcurrant or cranberry-flavored gin.
+For a mocktail version of this drink, try MONDAY Zero Alcohol Gin and Monin Non-Alcoholic Blackcurrant Syrup in place of the gin.

-Apple Cinnamon Syrup: This is a sweetener made with apple cider, cinnamon sticks, and white sugar.
+Apple Cinnamon Syrup: This is a sweetener made with apple cider, cinnamon sticks, white sugar, and water.
 We made ours at home using Alex’s sous vide recipe.

 Tasting Notes